BigSoftVideo/DOTEbase/media-clips-organiser.md

 - Clips can be locked to avoid accidental movement or adjustment.
 - Clips can be adjusted in length using the Adjust boundaries mode.
 - Clip details (Tag, UDF) can be shown in Clip objects in all Tiers.

+Note that Media Clips cannot be created, viewed or edited in _DOTE_, unlike Transcript Clips.